Indoor Air Pollution and Health

 - Ensure your home is smoke-free

-- If you have a leaks, drips or water damage, attend to it immediately and ensure anything that is wet is completely dried out within 24 hours – mould remediators may be required
+- If you have a leaks, drips or water damage, attend to it immediately.
+Anything that is wet must be completely dried out within 24 hours – if not, mould remediators may be required

 - Keep food in sealed containers – jars, tins – whether they be in the pantry or the fridge